scalefactory/terraform-tfe-workspaces/.github/pull_request_template.md

 ### Checklist

-- [ ] README.md has been updated after any changes to variables and outputs.
+- [ ] README.md has been updated/checked for any changes to variables and outputs.